Monthly Archives: February 2022

 - Finish the filling: Heat the oven to 375 degrees.
 Melt the butter in the 10-inch skillet over medium-high heat.
 Add the mushrooms and cook, stirring often with a wooden spoon, until they are deep golden brown, about 8 to 10 minutes.
 Reduce the heat to medium and add leeks, carrots and garlic, and continue to cook until tender, another 10 minutes.
 Season to taste with salt and pepper.
 Add the tomato paste and stir, cooking until it is well combined, another 2 to 3 minutes.
 Sprinkle flour over the mixture, stir and cook for 1 minute.
 Add remaining 1 1/2 cups broth, cooked lentils and peas, and cook until thickened.
 Remove thyme stems and stir in lemon juice to taste.

 - Top the mixture with dollops of the mashed potatoes, then spread them out over the top.
 (Or transfer the lentil mixture to a 3-quart casserole dish and spread into an even layer, and top with potatoes.)
 Sprinkle with the remaining Parmigiano.
 Transfer to the oven and, if the mixture is at the top edges of your pan, set a foil-lined baking sheet underneath the pan to catch any drips.
-Bake the pie until the potatoes have begun to brown and the edges are bubbling, about 30 minutes.
+Bake the pie until the potatoes have begun to brown and the edges are bubbling, about 30 minutes, then 3-5 minutes under a low broiler, until the potatoes begin to brown.
 Let stand at room temperature for 15 minutes before serving.

 It’s a working vegetarian’s dream!